HandyOSS/HandyStratum/README.md

 A segwit-capable stratum server on top of [hsd][hsd].
 This is a hsd plugin which will run a stratum server in the same process as a hsd fullnode.

-HandyStratum implements header generation from hsd.getBlockTemplate as well as the mask feature.
+HandyStratum implements header generation from hsd.getBlockTemplate as well as the mask feature which was engineered to prevent what is known as a “block-witholding attack” that is present in Bitcoin mining.
 Read more about mask in detail within [./docs/README.md](./docs/README.md)

 **HandyMiner Team Donation Address (HNS): ```hs1qwfpd5ukdwdew7tn7vdgtk0luglgckp3klj44f8```**